Skip to content

 About NUnit Integration

-SeSNUnit is a sample of using NUnit.
-We provide special attribute to help executing Rapise GUI tests from within NUnit tests.
+SeSNUnit provides a sample of using NUnit.
+It includes a special attribute to facilitate the execution of Rapise GUI tests within NUnit tests.

 using System;